Reading time: 5 minutes

-- in an interdependency relationship with the person.
+- In an interdependency relationship with you.

 Under super law, you are considered to be in an interdependency relationship if you and the other person live together, have a close personal relationship, and one or each of you provides the other with financial support, domestic support and personal care.
 For more information on dependants under super law, see the ATO website here.

 5 types of death benefit nomination

 When it comes to nominating the beneficiary you would like to receive your super death benefit, you need to fill in the necessary paperwork to ensure you provide clear instructions for the trustee of your super fund.
 Otherwise, the decision on where your money goes will be made by the trustee.